Thursday, March 23, 2023

 I feel that if we were to have a “hostile work environment it would affect more than one of our 17 employees.
 That behavior has never been nor never will be tolerated by any of my companies.
 Again, I’m disappointed in your findings and your lack of investigation into the matter that has brought you to such a biased conclusion.”

 I couldn’t believe my eyes.
 Was this man for real?
-First of all he never even took the time to come and see for himself the problems in the office, second of all Karen quit just days after I did.
+First of all he never even took the time to come and see for himself the problems in the office, second of all Carolyn quit just days after I did.

 Chapter 19